 After the first single, "Tumblin' Down", the following singles were also released during 1966 and 1967.
 "Rustle Your Bustle"/"Puddin'-And-Tame" with Howard Morrison, "I Don't Have A Penny"/"Changing All Those Changes", "Tonight I'm Coming Home"/"Too Many Tears", "The Music Turns Me On"/"Tumblin' Down" (US Version), "Handyman"/"Pop Goes A Lifetime", and "Ambush"/"Lonely For You".
 None of the singles faired as well as the first.

 Another artist in the Viking stable was Ken Lemon.
 In 1967 Viking released the album "Face To Face", which consisted of 6 songs by Maria and 6 by Ken.

 Later in 1967 she moved to Australia, before venturing to Nashville, where she did a considerable amount of recording.
 While in the USA, Maria appeared on the nationwide television programme, "The Merv Griffin Show" and also on the radio show, "The Grand Ole Opry".
 Singles were still released during her absence.

 New Zealanders had almost forgotten about her until she returned in 1970 with a song called "Pinocchio" which went all the way to number 1 on the national charts.

 Again she couldn't reproduce her success after that, but Viking capitalised by releasing the album "Pinocchio" in 1971 and a follow up, "Town and Country" in 1972.

-A couple of 1987 releases, the first is basically the "Maria Dallas In Nashville" album with songs in a different order.
+1987 saw two album releases, the first is basically the "Maria Dallas In Nashville" album with songs in a different order.
 The second has a few new songs.
 And for some reason Viking was still trying to capitalize on her two big hits by releasing a single in 1987 that contained both of them.

 New Zealand Music